jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Placement Options

 The Placement options are dependent on the placer algorithm.
-Some builtin placer algorithms have specific options and if the placer algorithms specified is for a 'placer hook' the data subsection may contain any values expected by the Hook Function.
+Some builtin placer algorithms have specific options and if the placer algorithms specified is for a "placer hook" the data subsection may contain any values expected by the Hook Function.

-Standard option values for all Placer Algorithms, both builtins and 'placer hook functions' include:
+Standard option values for all Placer Algorithms, both builtins and "placer hook functions" include:

 * "position" – [optional; array of x, y, z values, defaults to [0, 0, 0]] – Specifies the position of the placed object; if "place-on-object" is not specified the position is based on the Layout Area's origin, otherwise the position is based on the named submesh's origin (TODO: Find out Babylon.js standard origin point for submeshes); see below for "place-on-object" values

-* "rotation" – [optional; number value specifying the rotation of all placed objects for a placement, defaults to 0]
+* "rotation" – [optional; array of x, y, z rotation values, defaults to [0, 0, 0]] Specifies the rotation to apply to all submeshes of the object for each axis

-All SquidSpace.js builtins and some 'placer hook functions' also support:
+All SquidSpace.js builtins and some "placer hook functions" also support:

 * "place-on-object" – [optional; the name of an object previously placed in the World Space within the same Layout Area] – Specifies an object to place an instance of this Object Placement on

 * "place-on-submesh" – [required if "place-on-object" is specified, otherwise do not use; A submesh of the object specified with the "place-on-object" value

-NOTE: A common submesh naming pattern for objects which will have other objects placed on them is to use 'top', 'bottom', 'left', 'right', 'front', and 'back' if possible.
+NOTE: A common submesh naming pattern for objects which will have other objects placed on them is to use "top", "bottom", "left", "right", "front", and "back" if possible.

 WARNING: "place-on-object" values are dependent on object loading order.
 This is determined by the order in which the pack file modules are passed to SquidSpace.js, where the first module loaded is *always* the World specification module, after which other pack file modules are loaded in an order specified when SquidSpace.js is initialized at runtime.